 Youngsters aged 8–16 can also get in on the fun with the summer Kids Camp SUPfari from SUPortland.
 The two-hour camp adventure includes stand-up paddleboarding, swimming, treasure hunting, games, eco-awareness and water safety, all for only $99.

-East of Portland, Hood River is a popular destination for paddle and wind sports.
-Head to 2nd Wind Sports for supplies and second-to-none advice.
+East of Portland, Hood River is another popular destination for paddle and wind sports.
+Head to Pure Stroke for supplies and second-to-none advice.
 And be sure to stop at Double Mountain Brewery for post-paddle pizza and pints.

-Stand-up paddle boarding isn’t just an engaging way to travel from point A to point B. You can also hop onboard to add a new dimension to your downward dog and tree pose.
+SUP isn’t just an engaging way to travel from point A to point B. You can also hop on board to add a new dimension to your downward dog and tree pose.
 SUP yoga classes are growing in popularity as more yogis discover the challenge and fun of balancing on a paddleboard.
-Next Adventure offers SUP yoga classes on the Willamette at Sellwood Riverfront Park.
-These include private sessions for one-on-one asana instruction and indoor classes at the Columbia Pool during cooler months.
+In addition to its regular SUP classes, Next Adventure offers SUP yoga classes on the Willamette at Sellwood Riverfront Park, a popular spot for experienced paddleboarders.

 Grab your board and head to the Columbia River Gorge, the windsurfing capital of the world, located a short drive east of Portland.